 For description of study populations, the baseline values of age, proportion of men, systolic and diastolic BP, body weight, BMI, and fiber intake in the intervention and control groups were averaged.
 In 3 trials, age was given as a range, and minimum and maximum values were averaged.9,22,23 Baseline BMI of the study population was reported in 13 trials, change in body weight in 21 trials, baseline fiber intake in 11 trials, and use of antihypertensive drugs in 15 trials.
 Study populations were assumed to be not undergoing antihypertensive treatment in 5 trials where use of diuretics was defined as an exclusion criterion.21,22,25,26 In 1 trial, we imputed missing data on age (imputed value, 40 years, which was the median value for all other trials) and sex (imputed value, 50% male).8 Populations were considered hypertensive if more than 50% of the subjects were undergoing antihypertensive treatment or if mean BP at baseline was 140/90 mm Hg or higher.

 For parallel trials, BP change from baseline in the intervention group was subtracted from that in the control group to yield the net change in BP due to fiber supplementation.
 For crossover trials, the net change in BP was calculated as the final BP in the intervention period minus the final BP in the control period.
 Standard errors (SEs) for the net changes in systolic and diastolic BP were obtained.
 If not given, SEs were derived from confidence intervals, P values, or individual SEs for BP changes in intervention and control groups or intervention and control periods (crossover design).
-For parallel trials in which SEs for paired BP differences were reported, the pooled SE for net BP change was calculated by using the following equation:
+For parallel trials in which SEs for paired BP differences were reported, the pooled SE for net BP change was calculated by using the following equation: Graphic Jump Location

-For parallel trials with lacking data on SEs for paired differences and for crossover trials, the pooled SE was estimated according to Follmann et al,30 assuming a correlation of 0.50 between baseline and final BP values or BP in intervention and control periods (crossover design), as follows:
+For parallel trials with lacking data on SEs for paired differences and for crossover trials, the pooled SE was estimated according to Follmann et al,30 assuming a correlation of 0.50 between baseline and final BP values or BP in intervention and control periods (crossover design), as follows: Graphic Jump Location If only standard deviations (SDs) were given, the pooled SE was calculated by using this equation: Graphic Jump Location where “n” is the number of subjects in the intervention and control group or intervention and control periods and Graphic Jump Location

 If variance was only reported at baseline, we assumed similar variance at the end of follow-up.
 The SAS statistical package was used for data analysis (version 8; SAS Institute Inc, Cary, NC).
 We first tested homogeneity of effect size by Q statistics31 and found significant heterogeneity among trials (systolic χ224 = 24.7, P = .002; diastolic χ223 = 37.1, P = .03).
 We analyzed data according to Van Houwelingen et al,32 using a random-effects model that accounted for both within- and between-study variation (SAS PROC MIXED statement).
 Blood pressure estimates were reported with 95% confidence intervals (CIs).
 Two-sided P values lower than .05 were considered statistically significant.